ahmar46/Modal/README.md

-### It is a simple Modal, that i made using JS for learning purposew
+### It is a simple Modal, that i made using JS for learning purpose

 ### Technologies Used:- HTML, CSS & Javascript.